-Trees.
-They define Woodland: The City of Trees.
-Trees are in Woodland's DNA.
+Woodland is the City of Trees, and the Woodland Tree Foundation plants trees in and around Woodland.
 In 1861 Woodland was given its name on account of the native valley oak grove that surrounded the small town.
 In 1858 when the federal government first mapped the Woodland area, the alluvial soils held tens of thousands of valley oaks.
-But over the arc of Woodland's long history, the native oaks and other large trees have steadily declined, victims of farming, development, old age, disease, wanton removal, and shifting design philosophies for public parks.
+But in Woodland's long history, the native oaks and other large trees have steadily declined, victims of farming, development, old age, disease, wanton removal, and shifting design philosophies for public parks.
 Today, there are only about 900 oak trees over 12 inches in diameter remaining in the entire 15 square-mile Woodland boundary.
 Fortunately, as the oaks declined, the community planted other tree species to create a diverse urban forest.

-Due to the decline in City of Woodland urban forestry budgets, the Woodland Tree Foundation was formed in 2000 by a group of Woodland citizens to educate the community about the value of its trees and to plant new trees for future generations.
-During its 22-year history, the Tree Foundation has mobilized volunteers to plant over 6,000 trees in and around Woodland.
+The Woodland Tree Foundation was formed in 2000 by a group of Woodland citizens to educate the community about the value of its trees and to plant new trees for future generations.
+During its 25-year history, the Tree Foundation has mobilized volunteers to plant thousands of trees in and around Woodland.
 In addition to planting shade trees, one of the Foundation's key goals is to re-introduce and preserve native oaks in the Woodland landscape.
 This is consistent with the City's goal of increasing its tree cover from 15% to 25% by 2035, one of the pillars of its Climate Action Plan, which guides Woodland's efforts to reduce its carbon footprint.

 Woodland Tree Foundation has no paid staff.
 It relies on a very hands-on and engaged Board of Directors to organize and lead community plantings which tap the energy and enthusiasm of the community-at-large, including students, scouts, and service groups.
 Woodland Tree Foundation works collaboratively with other agencies, including the City of Woodland, Woodland Joint Unified School District, PG&E, Caltrans, and other nonprofits to achieve community environmental goals and to instill pride of place.
 Ongoing projects include: